 IMGs seeking to be matched to a residency position in British Columbia are required to participate in UBC’s Clinical Assessment Program (CAP).
 The CAP provides a transparent and equitable process designed to support UBC residency programs’ assessment of candidates’ past clinical experience as both a learner and a practitioner, and to evaluate their potential for success in residency training and suitability for working in communities across B.C.
 Since 2017, the number of CAP positions has tripled from 100 to 300.

-The Government of BC is launching a new medical residency stream in 2024 which will offer up to 20 expanded residency opportunities to Canadian Medical Graduates and International Medical Graduates in the following specialties: Emergency Medicine, Internal Medicine, Neurology, Neurosurgery, Orthopedic Surgery, Psychiatry, Radiology (Diagnostic) and Urology.
-To accommodate this new stream, the CAP positions in 2023 will be increased from 300 to 360.
+The Province of British Columbia is launching a new medical residency stream in 2024 which will offer up to 20 expanded residency opportunities to Canadian Medical Graduates and International Medical Graduates.
+To accommodate this new stream, as of 2023 the number of CAP positions has increased from 300 to 360.
+Fore more information about the new stream, please refer to the Ministry of Health website.

 Program Overview